charlesdunbar/PuppetConf2014/README.md

 ###Steps used in the "Using Puppet to Stand Up Centralized Logging and Metrics" workshop at PuppetConf 2014

+####Part 0 - Prerequisites
+Tools needed for this demo are -

+1. git
+2. vagrant with virtual box

 ####Part 1 - Getting centralized logging

 1. Get this repo - `git clone https://github.com/charlesdunbar/PuppetConf2014`